Data-Efficient and Robust Trajectory Generation through Pathlet Dictionary Learning: Related work

 Our framework design incorporates the concepts of dictionary learning and sparse recovery.
 Dictionary learning focuses on the training stage with the goal of learning a set of patterns from the dataset.
 On the other hand, sparse recovery focuses on the application stage, using the learned dictionary to sparsely represent data.
 Dictionary learning and sparse recovery have been widely applied in various fields \cite{yangImageSuperresolutionSparse2010a,wrightRobustFaceRecognition2009,mairalSparseRepresentationColor2008}.
 Recently, some studies have combined deep neural networks and dictionary learning to leverage the strengths of both.
 For example, \cite{zheng_deep_2021} proposed deep convolutional dictionary learning (DCDicL) framework, which adaptively adjusts dictionaries for each image to enhance image restoration, particularly improving denoising performance by preserving subtle structures and textures.

-\subsubsection{Dictionary learning for trajectories.}
+\subsection{Dictionary learning for trajectories.}

 Early work on dictionary learning for trajectory data includes the introduction of the pathlet concept, which was initially proposed by \cite{chenPathletLearningCompressing2013b} and further developed in subsequent papers \cite{alixPathletRLTrajectoryPathlet2023}.
 For example, \cite{tangExplainableTrajectoryRepresentation2023} used a randomized rounding algorithm to further optimize the dictionary and explored the effectiveness of trajectory representation across multiple downstream tasks.
 Previous methods used selection-based strategies for dictionary learning, which were time-consuming.
 Our approach, based on learning rather than selection strategies, significantly improves efficiency.
-In addition, our method not only focuses on learning the pathlet dictionary, but also can generate new trajectories using elements from the learned dictionary.